Terms of Service

 Paid tickets can be added to your basket before checkout.
 Basket contents are only a convenience feature and do not reserve inventory.
 A ticket is only confirmed once payment is successfully completed and the order is issued.

-• Paid plans are subscriptions managed by Stripe and renew automatically on the selected billing cycle (monthly or annual) unless cancelled.
+• Brighton Partner is a subscription managed by Stripe and renews automatically on the selected billing cycle (monthly or annual) unless cancelled.

 • If you cancel, your plan remains active until the end of the current billing period and then reverts to Free.
 No partial-period refunds are provided unless required by law.

-• Complimentary or admin-assigned upgrades do not auto-renew and may be changed or removed in line with the relevant support arrangement.
+• Complimentary or admin-assigned Brighton Partner access does not auto-renew and may be changed or removed in line with the relevant support arrangement.

-• Boosts are one-off purchases for a set duration and do not renew automatically.
+• Event Spotlights are one-off purchases that run for seven days and do not renew automatically.

 Daily spin (promotional feature)